wyne-ybanez/Fast-Travel/TESTING.md

 - About.html [results](assets/img/about-lighthouse.png)
 - Customer Service section [results](assets/img/help-lighthouse.png)

+## Jasmine Unit Testing

+- Tested the website's general booking confirmation functionality through a very minimal but effective test
+- Here is the link - [Jasmine Test](Jasmine.html)

 ## Further Testing

 - The Website was tested on Google Chrome and Safari browsers.
-- The Website was viewed on the specified testing devices such as Desktop, Laptop, iPad, iPhone 5, SE 6, 7, 8 and iPhone X using Chrome Developer Tools.
+- The Website was viewed on the specified testing viewports such as Desktop, Laptop, iPad, iPhone 5, SE 6, 7, 8 and iPhone X using Chrome Developer Tools.
 - The Website was tested using the following physical devices: Macbook Pro Mid 2012, iPhone XR, 11, iPad, iPad pro.
 - Links were tested repeatedly.
 - Friends and family members were asked to review the website, its content and the user experience overall.